smithevan/Python-Test-2/README.md

 The purpose of this documentation is to achieve an understanding of the markdown language and its application, syntax, and value.
 This will include things like **bold** and *italic*.

 There are many different ways in which you can use mark down.
 As one person said:
 > Markdown is the language of a thousand faces.

+There are many ways in which you can write:
+1. On your own.
+2. As a team.
+3. As an editor.

+Each has method has its own advantage.